 Paul Cribbin will take part in the sleep-out

 A number of past and present Kildare GAA players are to take part in a nationwide 12 hour solidarity sleep-out for homelessness next weekend, spearheaded by 'Gaelic Voices for Change'.

 Inter-county stars are hoping to better understand homelessness, and raise funds for worthy causes including the Peter McVerry trust, Simon Communities and Focus Ireland.

-Players including Paul Cribbin, Chris Healy and Mark Donnellan are among a number who are going to sleep rough, outside the Town Hall (but not finalised), on Saturday night, December 16.
+Players including Paul Cribbin, Chris Healy and Mark Donnellan are among a number who are going to sleep rough, outside the Town Hall, on Saturday night, December 16.
 They will also be joined by Morgan O’Callaghan.

-Johnny Doyle, Morgan O’Callaghan and Dermot Earley will be lending a hand in the run-up to the night.
+Former players Johnny Doyle and Dermot Earley will be lending a hand in the run-up to the night.

 Johnstownbridge’s Paul Cribbin explains why he thinks it’s important for the GAA to do this.

 “We’re in a very privileged position that we get to represent our counties and we get to do what we love most times and it’s just about giving something back to the community and also we’re kind of on a platform that we’re able to raise awareness and funds.
 It’s basically about getting a voice from the GAA."